 We briefly describe the remainder of the paper.
-In Section 1, we study the delayed information model applied to the classical problem of on-line scheduling on parallel machines to minimize the makespan.
-Here a scheduling algorithm must assign new jobs to processors based on stale load information.
+In Section 2, we study the delayed information model applied to the classical problem of on-line scheduling on parallel machines to minimize the makespan.
+Here a scheduling algorithm must assign new jobs to processors bases on stale load information.
 Traditional algorithms for on-line scheduling do badly in this scenario.
 We develop new algorithms for this model and prove almost matching lower bounds.
-In Section 1, we study the list update problem in the delayed action model and prove nearly tight upper and lower bounds for deterministic on-line algorithms.
+In Section 3, we study the list update problem in the delayed action model and prove nearly tight upper and lower bounds for deterministic on-line algorithms.
 We also show that a randomized on-line algorithm can only beat the deterministic lower bound if it uses paid exchanges.
-In Section 1, we generalize an on-line stock market model introduced in [17] by studying natural delayed models.
-Finally, in Section 1, we apply the delayed action model to the general class of relaxed metrical task systems [6, 10].
-Relaxed task systems are an abstract model for problems where one has to decide when it is appropriate to make expensive configuration changes.
-This class includes the ski rental problem, page migration [15], file replication [15], network leasing [6], and other problems (see [10]).
-We extend the results of [6, 10] to apply to relaxed task systems with delayed action, effectively handling the delayed models of an entire general class of problems.
+In Section 4, we generalize an on-line stock market model introduced in [15] by studying natural delayed models.
+Finally, in Section 5, we apply the delayed action model for problems where one has to decide when it is appropriate to make expensive configuration changes.
+This class includes the ski rental problem, page migration [13], file replication [13], network leasing [4], and other problems (see [9]).
+We extend the results of [4, 9] to apply to relaxed task systems with delayed action, effectively handling the delayed models of an entire general class of problems.

-Related work.
-In subsequent sections, we will mention related work relevant to the specific problems we consider.
+Related Work: In subsequent sections, we will mention related work relevant to the specific problems we consider.
 Here, we offer a brief overview of generally relevant related work.

-The importance of when information becomes available has been noted previously, especially in the significant body of work on algorithms with lookahead, e.g. [14, 22, 24, 27].
+The importance of when information becomes available has been noted previously, especially in the significant body of work on algorithms with lookahead, e.g. [12, 22, 24, 28].
 In the case of on-line decision models, however, the possibility of not having up-to-date information is not generally addressed.
-For load balancing problems, the question has been considered for statistical models [29, 30, 36]; other queueing based models have also been considered [4, 5, 28].
-And recently, [7] considered an on-line load balancing setting where tasks gather some information about system behavior before making a choice of processor.
+For load balancing problems, the question has been considered for statistical models [30, 31, 37].
+And recently, [5] considers an on-line load balancing setting where tasks gather some information about system behavior before making a choice of processor.

-There is also a large body of work on algorithms with distributed agents, who must coordinate their efforts in the face of some cost for communication, e.g. [3, 8, 12, 13].
+There is also a large body of work on algorithms with distributed agents, who must coordinate their efforts in the face of some cost for communication, e.g. [3, 6, 11].
 These models, however, model communication as an instantaneous event, and hence the communication cost does not directly incorporate a notion of time and delay.
 Another line of research has addressed distributed decision making when the communication among agents is limited, for example by only allowing local communication.
 Implicitly this allows distant agents to communicate only after a number of communication rounds.
-The problems investigated include scheduling, load balancing, routing, and general optimization [11, 19, 25, 31, 32].
+The problems investigated include scheduling, load balancing, routing and general optimization [10, 17, 25, 32, 33].